rstanchevv/softuni-react-app/README.md

 # OfferHub

 The application represents a SPA application where users could see/post/edit/delete/buy offers.
-For the purpose of Front-End development it was used React.js.
+For the purpose of Front-End development it was used React.js with a building tool Vite.
 For the purpose of storing information and authentication/authorization it was used Firestore.

 # Roles